TheRedBrain/rpg-inventory/README.md

 Items in the "unusable_when_low_durability" item tag have the same behaviour as elytra.
 Instead of getting destroyed when losing all durability, they become unusable until they are repaired.
 Unusable items have a different translation key (default one + "_broken").
 Inventory slots that contain unusable items have an overlay of a configurable colour.
 This can be disabled in the client config.

+## Player Bound Items

+Items can be bound to a player.
+Player bound items can only be used by that player.
+Player bound items have an additional tooltip line that shows the player name.
+(Can be disabled in the client config)
+Inventory slots that contain items bound to another player have an overlay of a configurable colour.
+This can be disabled in the client config.

+### How to bind an item to a player

+If an item stack has the "rpginventory:bounds_to_player" component, the item stack will bind itself to a player when it is placed in a player inventory.
+At that point, the "rpginventory:bounds_to_player" component will be removed and the "rpginventory:player_bound" component will be added instead.
+This component saves a player profile.

+## Player Crafted Items

+Item stacks that have the "rpginventory:saves_crafting_player" component will save the player, that crafted them.
+That player is then displayed in a line in the item tooltip (Can be disabled in the client config).

+This is purely cosmetic.

 ## Additional Item Tooltips